sam-mcclure/Study-Guide/Algorithms/questions.md

 20. What data structure do we use to assist with the topological sort algorithm?
 - A set and a stack

+21. Explain the steps of topological sort
+- Start at a vertex and add it to the set.
+You then find its children and add them to the set.
+If a node has no children, it is added to the stack.
+We keep visiting the children of the nodes in the set until they have all been added to the stack.
+If there are no children left for the nodes in the set, we pick any other unexplored node and repeat the process.
+When there are no unvisited nodes, you pop items from the stack until empty and that is the topological order

 # Week 2